ZOO-Project/charts/zoo-project-dru/README.md

 ### Persistence

+There are two persistent storage: `procServices` and `tmp`.
+The ZOO-Project uses the first for storing the deployed services (in a dedicated user's namespace) and the second for temporary files.

 | Name                                       | Description                                              | Value                    |
 |:-------------------------------------------|:---------------------------------------------------------|:-------------------------|
 | persistence.enabled            | The persistence is enabled | true                      |